iliadwebdev/iliad-standard-issue/packages/thoth/readme.md

 Logging library.
 Makes logs pretty, standard, project-agnostic.
 Provides utilities for logging locally, externall, via webhooks, etc.

+## V2 Notes

+This current approach is not maintainable, so a rewrite will be necessary.
+Basic features:
+`Logger` class.
+Just means that it has the ability to make new `Log`s with the `console.log` API + has power loggers.
+`Basic Log` class.
+Holds the recursion logic, but isn't stored in virtual dom, probably?
+`Log` extends `BasicLog` class.
+Can be a power logger.
+Has an optional `parent` field and `children` field.
+Every log has a uid, stores itself in virtual dom as side effect.
+    - get siblings() returns parent.children.
+    - isSibling(): boolean returns parent.children.length.
+`LogRenderer` React component.
+Recursive component that renders out `Log`.
+`Virtual DOM` Basically just a big object stored in `@preact/signal` state probably.
+Unsure how rendering will work in the non-ink environment.
+I'll probably just do away with PowerLog features and just create siblings / children.

 ## Features

 - Utility function that can be called to override console.log + provide typing